-There is a small space in the front of the eye called the "anterior chamber".
-Clear liquid flows in-and-out of the anterior chamber, this fluid nourishes and bathes nearby tissues.
-If a patient has glaucoma, the fluid does not drain properly - it drains too slowly - out of the eye.
+There is a small space in the front of the eye called the anterior chamber.
+Clear liquid flows in and out of the anterior chamber, this fluid nourishes and bathes nearby tissues.
+If a patient has glaucoma, the fluid drains too slowly out of the eye.
 This leads to fluid build-up, and pressure inside the eye rises.

 - Secondary glaucoma - the condition has a known cause, such as a tumor, diabetes, an advanced cataract, or inflammation.

-The signs and symptoms of primary open angle glaucoma and acute angle-closure glaucoma are quite different.
+The signs and symptoms of primary open-angle glaucoma and acute angle-closure glaucoma are quite different:

-Signs and symptoms of primary open-angle glaucoma
+Symptoms of primary open-angle glaucoma

 - Peripheral vision is gradually lost.
 This nearly always affects both eyes.